tsheporamantso/Awesome_books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this exercise.
+I would like to thank Microverse for this exercise and the contribution by my coding partner.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>